 Agriculture Specialists are competitively rewarded for their time on the job.
-In addition to a salary, Agriculture Specialists may be eligible for overtime pay, locality pay, and more.
+In addition to base salary, Agriculture Specialists may be eligible for locality pay, overtime pay, and more.

-- Salary: You receive a salary that corresponds to your grade level.
-This salary is the number quoted on USAJOBS.
+- Salary: Your salary corresponds to your grade level, as quoted on USAJOBS.

-- Locality Pay: You may receive pay on top of your salary, depending on what county you work within.
-Navigate the different locality pay tables.
+- Locality Pay: You may receive pay on top of your salary, depending on what county you work in.
+Explore Locality Pay Tables.

-- Premium Pay: You may be eligible to premium pay for working on Sundays, holidays and night shifts.
+- Premium Pay: You may be eligible for premium pay for working on Sundays, holidays and night shifts.

 Paid Time Off